John Tasioulas

 John Tasioulas (born 18 December 1964) is a Greek-Australian moral and legal philosopher.
-Until November 2025, he was the Director of the Institute for Ethics in AI, when he resigned over allegations of sexual harassment.
-He also appears to have left his position as Professor of Ethics and Legal Philosophy at the University of Oxford at the same time.
-He holds dual Australian and British citizenship.

 Biography

 John Tasioulas was born in Wollongong, New South Wales, in 1964.
 His parents, Konstantinos and Elpiniki Tasioulas, migrated to Australia from Dasyllio in the Grevena region of Greece.
 He was a student at Northcote High School and Melbourne High School.
 He completed undergraduate degrees in Philosophy and Law at the University of Melbourne and was the 1989 Rhodes Scholar for Victoria.
 Studying at Balliol College, he received a doctorate (D.Phil in Philosophy) from Oxford University for a thesis on moral relativism which was supervised by Joseph Raz.

-Tasioulas was a lecturer in jurisprudence at the University of Glasgow (1992–1998), Reader in Moral and Legal Philosophy at the University of Oxford where he was a Tutorial Fellow in Philosophy at Corpus Christi College (1998–2010), Quain Professor of Jurisprudence in the Faculty of Laws, University College London (2011–2014), and the inaugural Yeoh Professor of Politics, Philosophy and Law at The Dickson Poon School of Law, King's College London and Director of the Yeoh Tiong Lay Centre for Politics, Philosophy, and Law (2014-2020).
-He is an Honorary Professorial Fellow at Melbourne Law School, an Emeritus Fellow of Corpus Christi College, Oxford, a Distinguished Research Fellow of the Oxford Uehiro Centre for Practical Ethics, and a member of the Academia Europaea.
-He has been a Fellow at the Radcliffe Institute for Advanced Study at Harvard University and a Visiting Professor of Law at the University of Chicago Law School.
+Tasioulas was a lecturer in jurisprudence at the University of Glasgow (1992–1998), reader in moral and legal philosophy at the University of Oxford where he was a tutorial fellow in philosophy at Corpus Christi College (1998–2010), Quain Professor of Jurisprudence in the Faculty of Laws, University College London (2011–2014), and the inaugural Yeoh Professor of Politics, Philosophy and Law at The Dickson Poon School of Law, King's College London director of the Yeoh Tiong Lay Centre for Politics, Philosophy, and Law (2014-2020), and professor of ethics and legal philosophy and director of the Institute for Ethics in AI University of Oxford (2020-2025).
+He is an honorary professorial fellow at Melbourne Law School, an Emeritus Fellow of Corpus Christi College, Oxford, a distinguished research fellow of the Oxford Uehiro Centre for Practical Ethics, and a member of the Academia Europaea.
+He has been a fellow at the Radcliffe Institute for Advanced Study at Harvard University and a visiting professor of Law at the University of Chicago Law School.
 He delivered the 'Or 'Emet Lecture at Osgoode Hall Law School (2011), the Natural Law Lecture at Notre Dame Law School (2012), and the Van Hasselt Lecture at Delft University of Technology (2016).

-In September 2025, Tasioulas resigned as director of the Institute for Ethics in AI at the University of Oxford following a five-month internal investigation into harassment allegations.
-Bloomberg reported that the university had been investigating allegations against Tasioulas since April 2025.
+In September 2025, during the course of a five-month internal investigation into harassment allegations, Tasioulas resigned as director of the Institute for Ethics in AI at the University of Oxford.
+He denied the allegations in a social media post and said he will pursue legal action.